The Do’s and Don’ts of Tipping

-Enter SoFi Money®, a cash management account.
-You can use a SoFi Money debit card at 55,000+ ATMs worldwide and the fees will be reimbursed.
+Enter SoFi Checking and Savings®, a checking and savings account.
+You can use a SoFi Checking and Savings debit card at 55,000+ ATMs worldwide and the fees will be reimbursed.

-Speaking of fees—SoFi Money has no account fees (subject to change).
-SoFi also makes it easy to check your balance and track your spending with the SoFi Money app.
+Speaking of fees—SoFi Checking and Savings has no account fees (subject to change).
+SoFi also makes it easy to check your balance and track your spending with the SoFi Checking and Savings app.
 Make your restaurant meal, and the whole night out, memorable for all the right reasons.